The 'Downton Abbey' Movie might just be out in 2017

 How Netflix ‘The Crown’ Is Poaching From ‘Downton Abbey‘ Once…

-Swift says that the Downton Abbey movie is supposed to be a go this year, but all the details have not been “locked down.”
+Swift says that the Downton Abbey movie is supposed to begin production this year, but all the details have not been “locked down.”

 “It’s supposed to be happening – filming – this year, but it hasn’t been locked down yet.
 It’s just getting everybody in that same space and time.
 I think there’s a huge appetite for it.”